 Non-degree status may be granted to a person who has a baccalaureate degree in an appropriate field and who wishes to take particular courses without pursuing a graduate degree.
 The courses may be taken on a credit or a non-credit basis.
-Generally, a maximum of nine credit hours with a 3.0 average or above may be applied toward degree requirements if the non-degree student is subsequently admitted to the Ph.D. in Materials Science and Engineering program.
-Nondegree students are ineligible for fellowships or assistantships administered by the Graduate Committee.
+Generally, a maximum of nine credit hours with a 3.0 average or above may be applied toward degree requirements if the non-degree student is subsequently admitted to the Master of Science in Materials Science program.
+Non-degree students are ineligible for fellowships or assistantships administered by the Materials Science Graduate Committee.